jpverkamp/blog/content/reviews/books/2022/2022-04-17-stargate-universe-vol-1-back-to-destiny.md

 ---
-title: "Stargate Universe, Vol. 1: Back to Destiny"
+title: "Stargate Universe Vol. 1: Back to Destiny"
-date: 2022-04-17 00:00:10
+date: 2022-04-17
 reviews/lists:
 - 2022 Book Reviews
 ---
-{{< goodreads book="Stargate Universe, Vol. 1: Back to Destiny" cover="true" >}}
+{{< goodreads book="Stargate Universe Vol. 1: Back to Destiny" cover="true" >}}

+I miss Stargate...

 6 issues making what would have been a decent enough Season 3 opener… but I want so much more than that.
 What would it be like to have {{<spoiler>}}an Ancient {{</spoiler>}} on the crew?!
 So it goes.

-The art isn't stellar; I can't actually tell who some of the characters are at a glance, which is something considering I've watched Universe several times now.
-But it's serviceable.

-Overall, it has potential as a continuation of the Universe story that we won't otherwise get but I wouldn’t really consider it necessary or even necessarily canon.
+Overall, it has potential as a contusion but I wouldn’t really consider it necessary or even necessarily canon.

 <!--more-->